 “Well, you’ve answered one of my questions.
 Now I need to know the answer to this one.”
 He put Grey’s file on my desk.
 I know what’s in it, so I don’t need to open it.

-“I didn’t spend enough time with him to be able to make an adequate evaluation,” I say.
+“I didn’t spend enough time with him to be able to do an adequate evaluation,” I say.

 “But where are your notes?
 I know that you had plenty to say about Mr. Grey.
 I also know that this report was complete the last time that I saw it.”
 I sigh again.